grossmannjenna/ASCII2img/README.md

 A live demo (might) be found running live @ http://img2ascii.gcpins.tech (alternative link: https://gcpins.pythonanywhere.com/)

-You can also see the project in action in [this video](https://youtu.be/Jnx_sDX1dZY).
+You can also see the project in action in [this video](https://youtu.be/Jnx_sDX1dZY), albeit slightly outdated.